taskctl/taskctl/README.md

 Config file [example](https://github.com/taskctl/taskctl/blob/master/docs/example.yaml)

 ### Global configuration
-It is stored in ``$HOME/.taskctl/config.yaml`` file.
-It is handy to store global tasks, reusable contexts, defaults etc
+*taskctl* has global configuration stored in ``$HOME/.taskctl/config.yaml`` file.
+It is handy to store system-wide tasks, reusable contexts, defaults etc.

 ## Tasks
 Task is a foundation of *taskctl*.
 It describes one or more commands to run, their environment, executors and attributes such as working directory, execution timeout, acceptance of failure, etc.